For Keeps by Pauline Kael

 Izmedju Slave i Anateme: Politicka Biografia Slobodana Milosevica (Between Glory and Anathema: A Political Biography of Slobodan Milosevic) by Slavoljub Djukic

-Bosnia and Hercegovina: A Tradition Betrayed by Robert J. Donia, by John V.A.
+Bosnia and Hercegovina: A Tradition Betrayed by Robert J. Donia and John V.A.
 Fine Jr., with maps by John C. Hamer

 Slaughterhouse: Bosnia and the Failure of the West by David Rieff